 The COVID-19 pandemic has forced retailers across the globe to close their brick-and-mortar stores and quickly turn their focus to digital commerce.
 When this pandemic does end, whether in a few weeks or a year, retail operations will certainly not return to the pre-pandemic status quo.
 Most governments will continue to restrict large gatherings, and consumers will likely be apprehensive about shopping in-store for months to come.

 Retailers must be prepared to make some immediate changes in order to survive this crisis and continue serving their customers.
-In this blog, we outline 5 strategies that all forward-thinking retailers should be adopting in anticipating for the post-Corona reality.
+In this blog, we outline 5 top retail strategies that all forward-thinking retailers should be adopting in anticipation for the post-Corona reality.

 BOPIS & Curbside Pick-Up

 Curbside pick-up is becoming an increasingly popular option to drive online sales whilst leveraging store inventory.
 The concept is simple: a customer makes an order online, drives to one of your brick-and-mortar locations, parks outside, and waits for a store representative to drop off their package.
 This option used to be a perk first offered by retailers such as Walmart and Costco in the pre-pandemic days for consumers on the go, however it has now quickly become a business necessity for all retailers.
 Curbside pick-up limits human interaction by allowing consumers to practice social distancing, thus limiting the probability of infection.

 For those retailers already offering buy online pick-up in-store, curbside pick-up should be an easy transition.
 For those that aren’t, there’s no time like the present to start capitalizing on this popular and effective omnichannel commerce strategy!
 Buy online pick-up in-store and curbside pickup ensure the same-day and free delivery that customers love whilst saving you money on shipping costs.